slavaim/Linux-kernel-modules/multifile/README.txt

-A multiple source file example.
+A multiple source files example.
 To heck that all files have been compiled and linked use nm command to verify module elf symbol tables.

 $ nm multifile.ko
 00000000 T cleanup_module